 - In small pot or rice cooker, cook the basmati rice and set aside.

-- Then in a medium sized pot add 3 tbsp of ghee or butter and then add in all the spices and saute till fragrant.
-Roughly 2-3 minutes on low heat.
+- Then in a medium sized pot add 3 tbsp of ghee or butter and then the ginger/garlic paste.
+Saute for one minute till fragrant before adding in the spices.

 - Saute one more minute then add in the rinsed and drained canned chickpeas chopped tomato and spinach along with the vegetable stock.